ethfannum1/ETH_Random_Number_Chainlink/README.md

 # This is an example of using Chainlink to get a random number.

+Check both smart contracts:
+- NumeroAleatorio.sol which is our contract.
+and
+- VRFConsumerBase.sol which is one of the Chainlink contracts.

 Remember I accept BAT Token tips.
 Use Brave Browser!
 Thanks.